Page header

 Equal

-A company with a variety of employees driving for work cannot address that variety using a standard rate or amount.
-Disparities will emerge due to varying territory sizes and costs:
+A company with a variety of employees driving for work will have trouble finding one rate that is fair for all.
+Paying a standard amount will create unfair outcomes due to varying territory sizes and costs.
+These disparities can only be resolved through a customized vehicle reimbursement:

 Equitable

-Adding fuel reimbursement or mileage substantiation sometimes can help, but often creates new problems.
-It’s crucial to understand the limitations inherent to each policy before determining the policy type and amount that best fits your company and employees.
+Customizing your policy by adding fuel reimbursement or mileage substantiation may help, but may increase costs or decrease productivity.
+It’s crucial to understand the limitations of a policy before determining the fairest policy.
 In the next section, we’ll dig deeper into flaws inherent to car allowances.

 3 steps